 Computer Engineering majors learn about digital systems, from large renewable energy solutions to individual data acquisition and edge computing devices.
 You'll learn and gain experience in state-of-the-art facilities using cutting-edge equipment, including lasers, microprobes, robots, anechoic chambers, and more.
 Offered by the Department of Electrical and Computer Engineering.

-Today’s computing careers involve a wide variety of areas in virtually all sectors of the global economy.
-Computer science, software design and development, cybersecurity, networking, information technology (IT), digital electronic systems, robotics and mechatronics, artificial intelligence (AI), data science: these are just a few of the computing professions.
+Today’s computing careers touch virtually all sectors of the world economy.
 Which one is for you?
+Computer science, software design and development, cybersecurity, networking, information technology (IT), digital electronic systems, robotics and mechatronics, artificial intelligence (AI), data science, these are just a few of the professions.

 Starting out in General Computing gives you a semester (or two) to explore and decide which degree program or discipline sparks your curiosity.
 It's a starting point to give you some space to choose the computing field that fits you the best.